ahmed-bermawy/backend-interview-questions/src/mysql.md

 ```
 </details>

+* ## What is the deadlock in MySQL? and how to prevent it?

+A deadlock in MySQL occurs when two or more transactions are waiting for each other to release locks on resources, resulting in a situation where none of the transactions can proceed.

+To prevent deadlocks in MySQL, you can follow these best practices:
+- Access tables and rows in a consistent order across all transactions.
+- Keep transactions short and avoid long-running transactions.
+- Pessimistic locking Use explicit locking (e.g., SELECT ...
+FOR UPDATE) to control the order of resource acquisition, use lockForUpdate in Laravel
+- Optimistic locking Use versioning or timestamps to detect and handle conflicts without locking resources.

 * ## How to represent boolean values in MySQL?
 In MySQL, boolean values are represented using a `BOOLEAN` or `BOOL` data type, which are aliases for `TINYINT(1)`.